TASMANIA (VK7)

 Reserves are declared under the Nature Conservation Act 2002.
 This sets out the the values and purposes of each reserve class and is managed under the National Parks and Reserves Management Act 2002.
 Together these two Acts replace the National Parks and Wildlife Act 1970.

-In total, the Tasmania Parks and Wildlife Service manages 823 terrestrial reserves covering about 2.9 million hectares, or over 42 % of the area of the State of Tasmania.
+In total, the Tasmanian Parks and Wildlife Service (PWS) manages 806 reserves covering about 2.86 million hectares, or about 40% of the land area of the State, excluding marine areas.

 The Tasmanian Reserve Estate includes a further 135,400 hectares in Marine Protected Areas (MPAs), of which Macquarie Island MPA is 74,700 hectares.
 There are a further 53,700 hectares under reserve in other areas of the marine and estuarine environments.